Explore Southeast Albania Hike & Culture

 Day 2.
 Korce - Voskopoje – Lake Prespa – Korce (50 km)

-After an incomparable breakfast with local fresh products, we drive to the village of Voskopoje.
+After a delicious breakfast with local fresh products, we drive to the village of Voskopoje.
 Voskopoje was the cultural and trading center during medieval times in southeast Albania.
-Several churches were built, and an Albanian library had a democratic administration during the Ottoman Empire.
-Today tourists can visit the churches and bond with the local community.
-Next, we drive to the village of Pustec, which is well located on the shores of Lake Prespa.
-This little jewel is inhabited by North Macedonian ethnicity and it feels different.
-We will walk around the village and sail by boat to Maligrad Island.
-Here is found a church from 14th century with beautiful frescos and views.
+Several churches were built, an Albanian library, and had a democratic administration during the Ottoman Empire.
+Today travellers can visit the churches and bond with the local community.
+Next, we drive to the village of Pustec, which is well-located on the shores of Lake Prespa.
+This little jewel harmonizes with North Macedonian ethnicity and Albanians.
+We will walk around the village and sail by boat to Maligrad Island, where is the church of St. Mary with beautiful frescos and views.

 Day 3.
 Korce – Permet (134 km)

-Today we take a longer drive further down southeast.
-A scenic route through mountains that once used to be popular now has turned into a forgotten destination.
-Immigration has hit hard and few small villages have remained.
+Today we take a longer drive further down the southeast.
+A scenic route through the mountains of Germenj all the way to the border with Greece.
 We will make a stop on an eco-friendly farm to get more familiar with the locals.
-After a delicious meal, we drive to Benja thermal baths for a relaxing swim.
+After a delicious meal, we drive along Vjosa National Park, acknowledged as the last wild river in Europe.
+In the village of Benje, you will have the chance to walk inside Langarica canyons and swim in the thermal baths of Benje.
 Overnight in Permet.

 Day 4.
 Permet – Nivice – Gjirokaster (138 km)